MeidoPromotionAssociation/COM3D2.HighHeel/README.md

 		"SceneDance_CPM_K_2_Release": 0.06,
 		"SceneDance_1OY_K_Release": 0.06
 	},
-	"PerSceneManBodyOffset": { //If you set EnableGlobalPreSceneOffsetSettings to false in , use this value, otherwise this value will not be used
+	"PerSceneManBodyOffsets": { //If you set EnableGlobalPreSceneOffsetSettings to false in , use this value, otherwise this value will not be used
 		"SceneDaily": 0.02, //The man BodyOffset set for each scene separately, which means setting the man BodyOffset of the scene named SceneDaily to 0.02
 		"SceneTrophy": 0.06, //The man BodyOffset set for each scene separately, which means setting the man BodyOffset of the scene named SceneTrophy to 0.06
 		"SceneYotogi": 0.0,